aboamare/vrgp-specifications/Protocol specification.md

 A MOC that does support MCP certificates SHOULD request a ClientCertificate during the TLS handshake[TLS12] or [TLS13].
 Such a MOC SHOULD verify the revocation status of a presented client (vessel) certificate with the Maritime Identity Register that issued the certificate.
 The MOC also SHOULD verify the status of the certificate of the MIR that issued the certificate.

-If the vessel (software) did not present a client certificate the MOC MAY request the vessel to authenticate with an MCP OIDC token, by sending an *[authenticate](#381-authenticate)* message to the vessel.
+If the vessel (software) did not present a client certificate the MOC MAY request the vessel to authenticate with an MCP OIDC token, by sending an *[authenticate](#391-authenticate)* message to the vessel.

 #### 2.1.2.
 Authentication of the MOC

-A Maritime Identity Registry (MIR) of the MCP will also assign an __mrn__[MRN] to the MOC and issue a PKI certificate for it.
-However, the MCP certificates will not be chained to a root certificate that is recognized by default by most TLS stacks.
-A vessel that wishes for the MOC to proof its identity MAY send an *[authenticate](#381-authenticate)* message, this message will contain a nonce.
-A MOC that receives an _authenticate_ message MUST as soon as possible send an *[authentication](#382-authentication)* message.
+A Maritime Identity Registry (MIR) of the MCP can assign an __mrn__[MRN] to the MOC and issue a PKI certificate for it.
+A MOC SHOULD register with a MIR in good status and obtain a MCP certificate.
+However, MCP certificates will not be chained to a root certificate that is recognized by default by most TLS stacks, so the MOC should not use the MCP certificate as a server certificate for TLS.

+A vessel that wishes for the MOC to proof its identity MAY send an *[authenticate](#391-authenticate)* message, this message will contain a nonce.
+A MOC that receives an _authenticate_ message MUST as soon as possible send an *[authentication](#392-authentication)* message.

 Here is an example exchange where a vessel requires the MOC to authenticate, to proof it has an MIR-issued cert and the private key bound to it.